sframe-wg/sframe/draft-ietf-sframe-enc.md

 ### Duplicate Frames

-Unlike messaging application, in video calls, receiving a duplicate frame doesn't necessary mean the client is under a replay attack, there are other reasons that might cause this, for example the sender might just be sending them in case of packet loss.
+Unlike messaging application, in video calls, receiving a duplicate frame doesn't necessarily mean the client is under a replay attack, there are other reasons that might cause this, for example the sender might just be sending them in case of packet loss.
 SFrame decryptors use the highest received frame counter to protect against this.
 It allows only older frame pithing a short interval to